wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-brokers/includes/3-mcas-best-practices.md

 Connect Azure Information Protection to Microsoft Cloud App Security to automatically apply classification labels to files and apply encryption, where necessary.

-Create file policies to detect confidential data or unauthorised sharing.
+Create file policies to detect confidential data or unauthorized sharing.

 Connect Software as a Service (SaaS) apps to Microsoft Cloud App Security to be able to investigate the data stored by these apps.